-The rights attached to a Class or Sub-fund may not be varied without the sanction of an extraordinary resolution passed at a meeting of Shareholders of that Class or Sub-fund or otherwise in accordance with the COLL Sourcebook.
+The rights attached to a Class or Sub-fund may not be varied without the sanction of an extraordinary resolution passed at a meeting of Shareholders of that Class or Sub-fund.

 10. TAXATION

 10.1.
 General

 The information below is a general guide based on current United Kingdom law and HM Revenue & Customs practice, all of which are subject to change.
 It is not intended to be exhaustive and there may be other tax considerations which may be relevant to prospective investors.